 Today in the SENATE

 RESEARCH A BILL in the LegislatureTo find out the status of a bill in either the Senate or the Assembly, CLICK HERE.

 Category Archives: Gas Tax

-Carl DeMaio, organizer of the campaign to recall Sen. Josh Newman, did his final pre-election interview yesterday on KFI Radio with talk show hosts John and Ken.
-The interview is at the beginning of this audio file and lasts about 10 … Continue reading
+On Friday, Carl DeMaio was on KFI Radio again with talk show hosts John and Ken.
+The discussion on Prop 6 (Repeal the Gas Tax) is about four minutes into the beginning of this audio file and lasts for about … Continue reading

 The Howard Jarvis Taxpayers Association, the most influential taxpayer advocacy group in California, launched a statewide radio ad campaign today in support of Proposition 6, the repeal of the gas and car tax increase.
 “This unfair tax is making it … Continue reading

 By Jon Coupal | Perhaps the most contentious issue on the November ballot is Proposition 6, which would repeal the massive increase in both California’s gas tax and the car tax.
 Proposition 6 was placed on the ballot by a … Continue reading